jadijadi/programming_class_cheats/enigma/readme.md

 First run the `todays_rotor_generator.py` and it will produce a rotor configuration saved in `todays_rotor_state.enigma` file.

-Then run `python enigma_code_decode.py text` in the command line to code or decode the text.
+Then run `python enigma_code_decode.py "your message here"` in the command line to code or decode the message.